 Prior to the advent of the railways, long distance travel was arduous at best and tediously long to boot.
 Imagine being jolted for days on end on an ox-wagon.
 Every single depression, or stone protruding from the ground along the way, would be felt.
 Unlike Europe, the Romans had never constructed roads.
 In the Cape Colony, bush tracks ultimately became the “roads” through usage and not by design.

 After the age of the post cart came the coaches, an imported concept from the American Wild West.

 Main picture: Geo.
 Alcock & Sons Coach Builders, Blacksmiths & Farriers, Korsten, Port Elizabeth

 Just as the slump and ultimate decline in the wool industry in the late nineteenth century made the future economic prospects of Port Elizabeth bleak, so too does the motor vehicle industry’s relocation to the economic hub of South Africa portend a grim future for the town.

-After the booming fifties and sixties, the seventies awoke to new realities which the City Fathers had not contemplated: the decline of its manufacturing base.
+After the booming nineteen fifties and sixties, the seventies awoke to new realities which the City Fathers had not contemplated: the decline of its manufacturing base.
 This process was ineluctable as the vortex of demand in Gauteng sucked manufacturers ever inward.
 Far from its market, aspersions were cast on Port Elizabeth’s manufacturing credentials.
 Instead of adapting to this reality, it persevered with the previous one.
 Simply put, its strategy should have been a focus on economic activities decoupled from Gauteng such as tourism, medicines manufacture and development, movie making, technology development et al.

 In retrospect, the stages of development of the motor vehicle industry in Port Elizabeth are now at an end.
 Hence it allows one to analyse dispassionately it’s still warm corpse.